 Where Do We Start?

-So, for example, C.S.
+For example, C.S.
 Lewis — and I would recommend this book very highly — in The Four Loves distinguishes eros, a kind of romantic love where the lovers are hungry for each other, and philos, friendship love where two people are linked arm in arm, shoulder to shoulder, with a common vision and a common goal and a delight and a partnership pulling together toward the goal, and storge, affection that one might have for an old sweater or slippers, an old dog that you just can’t let go of, and agape, divine love characterized by sacrifice in the pursuit of another person’s good.

 So just from Lewis you ask, “Which one of those do you want me to define when you say, ‘What is love?’”
 So that is part of the reason why people are groping.
 The word love has so many different references.
 And it is not a bad thing that it should.